elinarubertus/elinarubertus.github.io/_pages/about.md

 When I don't work, I spend time with my children (playing, baking, biking, ... and monitoring their language ;)).
 I love making music, both at the piano and in the [University's choir](https://www.uni-potsdam.de/de/chor-orchester/campus-cantabile-chor-der-universitaet-potsdam).
 During the summer months, I also enjoy Potsdam's lakes, best from inside a dragon boat.

+This website is still under construction and I'm adding more and more content.
+So, happy browsing and stay tuned!